rogerprz/gh-labs/.github/pull_request_template.md

 name: New transformer functionality
 about: "Use this template for tracking new plugins"
 title: "Add support for <transformer-plugin> ([NAME])"
-labels: azure-devops, transformers, travis-ci, multibranch-pipeline, jenkinsfile-transformer, designer-transformer
+labels: "azure-devops", transformers, travis-ci, multibranch-pipeline, jenkinsfile-transformer, designer-transformer
 assignees:
 ---